Khoshkhah/h3-routing-platform/docs/architecture_overview.md

 Before the server starts, we process raw map data into a format optimized for routing.
 *   **osm-to-road**: Converts OpenStreetMap XML/PBF into a clean road graph (edges and nodes).
 *   **road-to-shortcut-duckdb**: The "Brain".
 Uses DuckDB (and previously Spark) to pre-calculate **shortcuts**.
-    *   Uses **Contraction Hierarchies** to add "shortcut edges" that skip over less important nodes.
+    *   Uses **H3 Spatial Hierarchy** to add "shortcut edges" that skip over geographic regions.
     *   Output: `shortcuts.parquet` (compressed graph) and `edges.csv` (metadata).

 ### 2. C++ Routing Backend